Ensembl/ensembl-hive/README.md

 * **HTCondor**.
 A meadow that supports [HTCondor](https://research.cs.wisc.edu/htcondor/).
 Available for download on GitHub at [Ensembl/ensembl-hive-htcondor](https://github.com/Ensembl/ensembl-hive-htcondor).
 * **PBSPro**.
 A meadow that supports [PBS Pro](http://www.pbspro.org).
 Available for download on GitHub at [Ensembl/ensembl-hive-pbspro](https://github.com/Ensembl/ensembl-hive-pbspro).

-These two have a more limited support since we can only test them via single-machine Docker installations.
+These ones have a more limited support since we can only test them via single-machine Docker installations.
 They may be at times out of sync with the latest version of eHive but both are automatically tested on Travis CI on a daily basis.
 You can check the badge on the repositories' home page to